This Ain't Russia

 For more recent events, see; Eight Dead Russians.

-For an excellent and concise online guide to help you in the world of the ever bloating state and the diminishing right to privacy, see: Online Privacy Guide for Journalists.
+For an excellent and concise online guide to help you in the world of the ever bloating state and the diminishing right to privacy, see: Online Privacy Guide for Journalists and here as well.

 To understand the abject failure of the US government's intelligence services, see: CIA.